-On April 16, 2019, the Company acquired, from AxleTech, a technology company that engineers, designs, manufactures, sells and services powertrain solutions for on-highway and off-highway heavy-duty vehicles, all of the assets related to its electric vehicle systems division, which designs and manufactures fully integrated electrified-axle propulsion solutions for medium- and heavy-duty trucks and transit buses, for approximately \$123 million in cash.
-At the date of issuance of the interim condensed consolidated financial statements contained in this Form 10-Q, the initial business combination accounting was not complete for this acquisition given the timing of the transaction.
+On April 16, 2019, the Company acquired, from AxleTech, a technology company that engineers, designs, manufactures, sells and services powertrain solutions for on-highway and off-highway heavy-duty vehicles, all of the assets related to its electric vehicle systems division, which designs and manufactures fully integrated electrified-axle propulsion solutions for medium- and heavy-duty trucks and transit buses, for approximately \$124 million in cash.
+The acquisition aligns with the Company's strategy to advance its position in propulsion solutions.
+The Company has accounted for this acquisition in accordance with authoritative accounting guidance on business combinations.
+The acquired business was integrated into the Company's single operating segment.